gscontras/probLang/chapters/02-pragmatics.md

 ##### Setting the scene

 Capturing scalar implicature within the RSA framework might not induce waves of excitement.
-However, by implementing implicature-calculation within a formal model of communication, we can also capture its interactions with other pragmatic factors.
-Goodman and Stuhlmüller (2013) explored what happens when the speaker possibly only has partial knowledge about the state of the world.
+However, by implementing implicature-calculation within a formal model of communication, we can also capture its interactions with other pragmatic factors. reft:GoodmanStuhlmuller2013Impl explored what happens when the speaker possibly only has partial knowledge about the state of the world.
 Below, we explore this model, taking into account the listener's beliefs about the speaker's beliefs about the world, and the way these higher-order listener beliefs may change when hearing an utterance.

-Many traditional approaches to scalar implicature calculation follow what Geurts calls the **standard recipe**:
+Many traditional approaches to scalar implicature calculation follow what reft:Geurts2010:Quantity-Implic calls the **standard recipe**:

 1. the speaker used *some*
 2. one reason why the speaker did not use *all* instead is that she does not know whether it is true